ajcollaro/Oximetry/README.md

-# Predictive models for PulseOx-based paediatric OSA
+# Predictive models for paediatric OSA using pulse oximetry

 **NOT FOR CLINCAL USE**.
 For demonstration purposes only.
 Clinical use is supported through Visi-Download 2 (https://stowood.com/product/visi-download/) in an upcoming release (build date and version TBD).